Staying Healthy Before, During and After Pregnancy

 Baby’s Health

-Your doctor will track your baby at all stages during your pregnancy, says the American Academy of Pediatrics. leaving site icon This may include:
+Your doctor will track your baby at all stages during your pregnancy.
+This may include:

 • Ultrasound exams to track your baby's growth and organs with images made from sound waves.